Refrigerant Recovery Standards Texas: EPA Compliance Guide

 Required Documentation Systems

-EPA Section 608 Records: All refrigerant handling activities require complete documentation:
+EPA Section 608 Records: Every single refrigerant handling activity needs documentation.
+No exceptions.

-3. Recycling records: Purity testing and equipment certification
+- Recycling records: Purity test results and equipment certification info

-5. Leak repair documentation: Required for systems above thresholds
+- Leak repair documentation: Required for any system that exceeds leak rate thresholds

 Digital Documentation Systems